Harry book ‘accuses William of attacking him in row over Meghan’

 The allegations are the most serious to hit the royal family since Prince Andrew was accused of sexually assaulting an underage girl introduced to him by billionaire paedophile Jeffrey Epstein, and follow the claims of racism made about a senior royal figure during Harry and Meghan’s 2021 Oprah interview.

-It also comes weeks after Harry and Meghan’s Netflix documentary in which he said he was terrified when William screamed and shouted at him during a tense Sandringham summit in 2020.
+It also comes weeks after Harry and Meghan’s Netflix documentary, in which Harry said he was terrified when William screamed and shouted at him during a tense Sandringham summit in 2020.

-The book reveals the disparaging term ‘spare’, which forms the title, was allegdly used by the king on the day Harry was born.
-The king supposedly told Princess Diana that Harry’s birth was wonderful and that she had given him “an heir and a spare”.
+The book reveals that the disparaging term “spare”, which forms its title, was allegedly used by the King on the day Harry was born.
+The then Prince of Wales supposedly told Princess Diana that the birth of Harry was wonderful and that she had given him “an heir and a spare”.

 Before their relationship soured, the brothers called each other “Willy” and “Harold”, the book says.
-Harry now refers to William as his “arch nemesis,” suggesting a thawing of relations is less likely than ever.
+Harry now refers to William as his “arch nemesis”, suggesting that a thawing of relations is less likely than ever.

-Their alleged altercation happened at Harry and Meghan’s then-home in London, Nottingham Cottage, in 2019.
+Their alleged altercation happened at Harry and Meghan’s home in London, Nottingham Cottage, in 2019.

 “It all happened so fast.
 So very fast.
 He grabbed me by the collar, ripping my necklace, and he knocked me to the floor.
 I landed on the dog’s bowl, which cracked under my back, the pieces cutting into me.
 I lay there for a moment, dazed, then got to my feet and told him to get out.”

-William later apologised and Harry says he only told his wife about the incident when she saw “scrapes and bruises”.
+The book goes on to say that William later apologised, while Harry says he only told his wife about the incident when she saw “scrapes and bruises”.

 Alongside the book, at least two interviews with Harry will be aired on Sunday, by ITV’s Tom Bradby and CNN’s Anderson Cooper.

-ITV on Thursday released a trailer in which Harry rejects the suggestion that he was invading his family’s privacy with the latest revelations, which come on top of the couple’s Oprah interview.
+ITV on Thursday released a trailer in which Harry rejects the suggestion that he is invading his family’s privacy with the latest revelations, which come on top of the couple’s Oprah interview.

 Those making such accusations either “don’t understand or don’t want to believe that my family have been briefing the press”, Harry retorts in the clip, later adding: “I don’t know how staying silent is ever going to make things better.”